anexxer/anexxer/README.md

 Web Applications — Built simple web apps, especially like the Vsnake chatbot thingy that got us third in a state level hackathon.

-Machine Learning Models — Worked on basic ML projects like classification and regression.
+Machine Learning Models — Worked on basic ML projects like detecting deepfakes, sentiment analysis on reviews and so on

 (More projects coming soon!)